What is a Capacitive Sensor?

 Ⅰ Introduction

-Since the late 1970s, with the development of integrated circuit technology, there have been capacitive sensors packaged with miniature measuring instruments.
+Since the late 1970s, with the development of integrated circuit technology, capacitive sensors packaged with miniature measuring instruments have become widely available.
 This new type of sensor can greatly reduce the influence of distributed capacitance and overcome its inherent shortcomings.
-The capacitive sensor is a sensor with extremely wide application and it has great development potential.
+The capacitive sensor is a sensor with extremely wide application and continues to demonstrate great development potential in modern electronics and IoT applications.

 A typical capacitive sensor consists of upper and lower electrodes, an insulator, and a substrate.
-When the membrane is subjected to pressure, the membrane will be deformed to a certain extent.
-Therefore, the distance between the upper and lower electrodes changes to a certain extent, thereby changing the capacitance.
+When the membrane is subjected to pressure, the membrane deforms to a certain extent.
+Therefore, the distance between the upper and lower electrodes changes, thereby changing the capacitance.
 However, the relationship between the capacitance of the capacitive pressure sensor and the distance between the upper and lower electrodes is non-linear.
-Therefore, a measurement circuit with a compensation function should be used to compensate the output capacitance nonlinearly.
+Therefore, a measurement circuit with a compensation function should be used to compensate for the output capacitance nonlinearity.
+Modern digital signal processing techniques have significantly improved the accuracy and reliability of these compensation circuits.

 Ⅱ Working Principle

-Where ε--the dielectric constant of the medium between the two plates;
+Where ε = the dielectric constant (permittivity) of the medium between the two plates;

 It can be seen from the above formula that there are three methods for changing the capacitance C. One is to change the dielectric constant ε of the medium; the second is to change the effective area of the capacitor; the third is to change the distance between the two plates.
 The output of the obtained electrical parameter is the increment ΔC of the capacitance value, which becomes a capacitive sensor.